CiaraC03/DigitalRain/index.md

 I decided to use the **push_back** so the implementation could be more dynanmic, https://www.w3schools.com/cpp/ref_vector_push_back.asp.
 To ensure my characters were displayed vertically I added this for loop to my code,

+	for (auto& drop : raindrops) {
 		for (size_t i = 0; i < drop.characters.size(); ++i) {
     		int pos_y = drop.y_pos - i;
      		}

-I used a size_t type as this was recommended when working with my vector.
+I used a range for loop outside of my for loop as this was recommended from the Vector lecture slides.
+I used a size_t type when working with my vector.
 I used the size function to return the number of charcters which was three, https://www.w3schools.com/cpp/ref_string_size.asp#:~:text=Definition%20and%20Usage,()%20-%20they%20behave%20the%20same.
-I created an int pos_y so that each charcter could be displayed vertically.
+I created an integer pos_y so that each charcter could be displayed vertically.
 In this for loop, the character stays at the first position which is **y_pos**.
 Then they are displayed a row below eachother until i = 2.
 So while **y_pos** focuses on the position of the entire raindrop, **pos_y** focuses on the charcter of each position to create the vertical effect.